CMU-17-214/f2023/labs/lab06.md

 7. **Refused bequest**: two classes are connected through inheritance despite rather limited similarities (excessive coupling).
   - Refactoring: either restructure the hierarchy to a much simpler superclass object (if inheritance is really appropriate to the remainder), or (more commonly) extract a delegate for the shared functionality.

+8. **Excessive Instance of**: a function uses multiple "instanceOf" calls to determine the type of the object it is interacting with.
+This is bad encapsulation and hard to extend.
+  - Refactoring: restructure the code by invoking a more general class or interface that the subclasses may program against.